Changissnz/nu_merchant_principal/README.md

-they merely make decisions of routing information that their respective elements receive based on either an attribute-equality operator, in $F_{S}$, and for the others, a "coin toss"-like function that determines the next node destination for the information.
+they merely make decisions of routing information that their respective elements receive based on either an attribute-equality operator, in $F_{S}$, and for the others, a "coin toss"-like function determining the next node destination for the information.
 In the cases of $F_{R_0}$ and $F_{R_1}$, there is also the node functionalities of switching flow direction belonging to an edge or terminating flow.
 In termination of